Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.6 strikeouts per nine innings put together by the Blue Jays pitching staff ranks second in the league.
+- The Blue Jays pitching staff ranks first in MLB with a collective 9.7 strikeouts per nine innings.

-- The Blue Jays have the ninth-ranked team ERA across all league pitching staffs (3.85).
+- The Blue Jays' 3.83 team ERA ranks eighth among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.